yahoo/mysql_perf_analyzer/README.md

 7. First time Login and Setup

   After startup, point your browser to http://your_host:9092/myperf (or the port number you changed).
+  Or  https://your_host:9092/myperf if https is correctly configured.

   The initial login user and credential are myperf/change.